HemingwayLee/docker-cheatsheet/README.md

 * It is ok not to have `CMD` and `ENTRYPOINT` in the dockerfile
 * When we are behind proxy, we need to use a customized `pip.conf` file during the building process to specify
   * proxy, trusted_host, ssl_verify
+* We can build/save/load/tag docker images in a limited network environment